It’s the height of summer and the garden is bursting at the seams with beautiful blooms, wild flowers and wild creatures.

 - Pick flowers for the house and remove dead flower heads on roses, annuals and perennials as they fade to prolong flowering.

-- Plant autumn flowering bulbs.
+- Plant autumn flowering bulbs and order spring bulbs.

 - Sow vegetables and salad leaves.